Be Heart Smart: Get Screened for Heart DiseaseFeb. 3, 2020

 - Scheduling a heart scan and vascular screening

 "In addition, being aware of your risk factors is key to preventing the onset of heart disease and other cardiovascular conditions," Dr. Khoshnevis says.

-Screenings can help determine your risk of developing heart disease
+Heart screenings can help determine your risk of developing heart disease

 A heart and vascular screening can help you understand your risk, which is one of the first steps toward prevention.
 The screenings use imaging technology, including CT scans and ultrasounds, to look for symptoms such as calcium buildup of plaque on the artery walls and thickened arteries.
 They also check for blockages and other potential signs of cardiovascular disease.